Menu

 A

-A person cannot use the defence of consent if they mistakenly believed there was consent because they had been drinking or if they failed to take reasonable steps to determine whether or not you were consenting.
+A person cannot use the defence of consent if they mistakenly believed there was consent because they had been drinking.
+They also cannot use the defence of consent if they did not take reasonable steps to determine whether or not you were consenting.

 Q